 Most collectors want the pieces in their collection as close to factory-original as possible, so here are a few of the more obvious issues to avoid when considering purchasing a watch.

-Patterns that don't line up with the pendant can be caused by a manufacturing defect or the back is from a different case, resulting in mismatched serial numbers.
+Patterns that don't line up horizontally or with the pendant can be caused by a manufacturing defect or the back is from a different case, resulting in mismatched serial numbers.

-Crowns wore out from constant use and case manufacturers made many different models and sizes, so finding an original new-old stock replacement is not easy.
+Crowns wore out from constant use and case manufacturers made many different models, diameters, sizes and threads, so finding an original new-old stock replacement is not easy.

-The bezel is the thin ring that holds the crystal, and is specific to that brand of case.
+The bezel is the thin ring that holds the crystal, and is specific to that manufacturer and style of case.
 Finding an exact replacement can be nearly impossible - and you still need a crystal.

 Chains wore the bow out quickly, so yours could be unoriginal or the wrong style.
-Aftermarket replacements are available, but the color-match is seldom accurate.
+NOS parts are getting scarce, and while aftermarket replacements are available, the color-match is seldom accurate.

 Parts inevitably get worn out, lost or broken over the years, which must be replaced from new-old stock or culled from donor movements.
 This is standard practice with small parts like screws and jewels, but the larger pieces, such as the upper and lower plates, balance wheel, balance cock and others, are all factory-inscribed with matching serial numbers.
 A Frankenwatch is one that is cobbled together using any part with a serial number that came from a different watch.